 - A. Describe the source(s) of funding for this proposal.
 Is the source of recurring revenue local taxes or grants?
 The Land Use Department is funded from the General Fund. - B. Are any new costs other than inflation included in this proposal?

-No additional funds are being requested at this time, unless the Department is authorized to implement a new fee proposal and utilize the funding to hire three new staff members.
-A combination of plan review, planner and legal staff are recommended to meet permit/development workloads. - C. Do you expect an increase in expenditures?
+No additional funds are being requested at this time. - C. Do you expect an increase in expenditures?
 Why, or why not?

-The Department does not expect a significant increase in expenditures unless additional staff are authorized for hire.

-- D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts. - E. Describe the process your division went through to build a zero-based budget.
+The Department does not expect a significant increase in expenditures. - D. Provide Line Item Detail and justification for the following accounts: Vehicles, In State/Out of State Travel, Employee Training, Equipment & Machinery, Furniture & Fixtures, Data Processing, Contracts.

+E. Describe the process your division went through to build a zero-based budget.